christf/decentral_network/respondd.md

+Option 2 has been implemented and is raised as PR towards the gluon project

 # Respondd vs babel vs efficiency

 The current form of the plugin concept doesn't allow long running socket connections because from the plugin there is no access to the event loop.